On the Theory of Continual Learning with Gradient Descent for Neural Networks

-\paragraph{Forgetting and Continual Learning.} Let $w_k$ denote the weights after training with data from task $k$ for some $k\in[K]$. \emph{Test-time forgetting} is measured by the increase in test loss for the $k$th task after training on $K-k$ subsequent tasks:
+Let $w_k$ denote the weights after training with data from task $k$ for some $k\in[K]$. \emph{Test-time forgetting} is measured by the increase in test loss for the $k$th task after training on $K-k$ subsequent tasks:

 We can decompose the test-time forgetting as follows: